ndmel/sound-noise-reduction-rprop/README.md

 # Neural euristics

-I used neural net with 250, 180, 50, 1 nodes, sigmoid function with alpha = 0,25  and got normal results even on test data (test.wav that can be found in NoiseReduction/Audio/Speech).
+I used neural net with 250, 180, 50, 1 nodes, sigmoid function with alpha = 0,25.

 Learining rate eta+ was fixed at 1.2 and eta- at 0.5.